-We had to create a mobile app and help the bank move beyond an out-of-the-box solution
+To create a mobile app and help the bank move beyond an out-of-the-box solution

-- Improve the security of the app.
+- To improve the security of the app.

 We suggested our concept which was appreciated by the client’s team in Russia.
 However, it wasn’t implemented just then: it was decided not to waste resources on design revision for the first release.
 We focused on the app development thus addressing the main challenge: leaving the out-of-the-box solution behind.

 We put together the technical specifications describing the app’s behavior in detail where the design and the API docs didn’t make it clear enough.
-Writing it down saves the developers plenty of time.

 Code reliability and safety are crucial for any app, but even more so for banking apps.
 In order to produce a high-quality solution, we carry out a thorough quality assessment.